aeternity/aeternity/docs/hyperchains.md

       pub: 'ak_2LS9FZLu7v5mVHW8sHa8DxvVWzfKf39SHrHNmmvQseTWCbff5J'
 ```

-To have an initiative to pin an epoch state to parent chain, pinners should be rewarded in whatever the native currency is for the Hyperchain.
+To encourage validators to pin epoch states to the parent chain, the system provides rewards in the Hyperchain's native currency.
+The reward amount for each successful pinning operation can be configured to align with your Hyperchain's economic model.
+This value represents the compensation validators receive for performing verifiable pinning operations for each epoch.
-The reward that will be handed out for doing a verifiable pinning for an epoch.
-This should be adjusted to reflect the economics of the Hyperchain.

 ```yaml
 pinning_reward_value: 1000000000000000000000